wp-plugins/posts-to-do-list/readme.txt

 5. That's it, done!

 == Changelog ==
+= 0.94 =
+* Dashboard page now visible to all users with the capability edit_posts.

 = 0.9.3 =
 * Fixed a bug which resulted in a fatal error due to PHP 5.4 incompatibility.
 Sorry!